 - The limitation results in a partially trained model that later gets the task to label the unlabeled data.
-Due to limitations of the sample data set, the results are considered pseudo-labeled data.
+Due to the limitations of the sample data set, the results are considered pseudo-labeled data.

 - Finally, labeled and pseudo-labeled data sets are combined, which creates a distinct algorithm that combines descriptive and predictive aspects of supervised and unsupervised learning.

-Semi-supervised learning uses the classification process to identify data assets and clustering process to group it into distinct parts.
+Semi-supervised learning uses the classification process to identify data assets and the clustering process to group it into distinct parts.

 Semi-supervised Machine Learning Use Cases

-Legal and Healthcare industries, among others, manage web content classification, image and speech analysis with the help of semi-supervised learning.
+Legal and Healthcare industries, among others, manage web content classification, image, and speech analysis with the help of semi-supervised learning.

 In the case of web content classification, semi-supervised learning is applied for crawling engines and content aggregation systems.
 In both cases, it uses a wide array of labels to analyze content and arrange it in specific configurations.
 However, this procedure usually requires human input for further classification.

-In the case of image and speech analysis, an algorithm performs labeling to provide viable image or speech analytic model with coherent transcription based on a sample corpus.
+In the case of image and speech analysis, an algorithm performs labeling to provide a viable image or speech analytic model with coherent transcription based on a sample corpus.
 For example, it can be an MRI or CT scan.
 With a small set of exemplary scans, it is possible to provide a coherent model able to identify anomalies in the images.

 Reinforcement learning represents what is commonly understood as machine learning artificial intelligence.

-In essence, reinforcement learning is all about developing a self-sustained system that, throughout contiguous sequences of tries and fails, improves itself based on the combination labeled data and interactions with the incoming data.
+In essence, reinforcement learning is all about developing a self-sustained system that, throughout contiguous sequences of tries and fails, improves itself based on the combination of labeled data and interactions with the incoming data.